 - Infantile Hemangioma Treatment

-The child becoming sick can be devastating and extremely hard to cope with for most parents.
-Tumours are one of the scariest things to manage in any human life and our minds instantly associate tumours with cancer.
+Watching their child feel unwell can be devastating and extremely hard to cope with for most parents.
+Tumours are one of the scariest medical issue and most people instantly associate tumours with cancer.
 However, there are certain tumours that are non-cancerous and are known as benign.
 Some of these are known as Hemangioma.
 It is important to remember that certain types of hemangioma, like capillary hemangioma in newborns, may take over 8 weeks to become diagnosable.
-This means it may not be present at birth.
+Only in about 30% cases are they present at birth.

 What is an Infantile Hemangioma?

 Infantile hemangioma is a benign tumour of the vascular nature and is known to form along the line of blood cells known as endothelial cells.
-This type of tumour is estimated to be the most common amongst infants and they manifest in nearly 10% of all infants.
+This type of tumour is estimated to be the most common amongst infants and manifest in nearly 5% of all babies.
 It is assumed that some variants of hemangiomas can be seen at birth and manifest as a strawberry hemangioma birthmark due to the burgundy discolouration of the condition being visible on the skin.

-Hemangiomas manifest due to causes yet to be determined by researchers and medical professionals alike.
-There is an assumption made on the role of the placenta, this has no concrete evidence.
+Hemangiomas manifest due to causes yet to be determined by researchers and medical professionals.
+There is an assumption made on the role of the placenta, but this has no concrete evidence.
 Doctors consider the following as risk factors.

-These hemangiomas can manifest in numerous parts of the body, some places are more common than others though, Infant hemangiomas on the lip are more common than those on the toes.
+These hemangiomas can manifest in numerous parts of the body.
+Some places are more common than others, but infant hemangiomas on the lip are more common than those on the toes.
 Here are some of the most common places it occurs:

-Hemangiomas develop differently on the skin than they do on internal organs, the ones on the skin are more visible and start from one point and resemble a birthmark before moving upwards and increasing in size.
+Hemangiomas develop differently on the skin than they do on internal organs.
+The ones on the skin are more visible, start from one point and resemble a birthmark before moving upwards and increasing in size.

-Most hemangiomas can be categorized into three sections.
+Most hemangiomas can be categorised into three sections.

 1. Superficial Hemangiomas

-Superficial hemangiomas are the ones located closer to the skin, these appear like birthmarks that are bright red, can be either flat or a bit bumpy at first and they begin protruding upwards.
+Superficial hemangiomas are the ones located closer to the skin.
+These appear like birthmarks that are bright red.
+They can be either flat or a bit bumpy at first and begin protruding upwards.
 This type of hemangioma can grow rapidly in the first 7-12 weeks.
-You may also begin seeing the veins beneath or around the hemangioma in this variant.
+You may also begin seeing the veins beneath or around the hemangioma.

 2. Deep Hemangiomas